FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/complete-list-oauth-grants.md

 1. The Client sends a *POST* request with the following body parameters to the authorization endpoint on the Authorization Server:
     - `grant_type`, with the value `client_credentials`.
     - `scope`, with a space-delimited list of requested scope permissions.
-    - Client credentials as described in the Authorization Code Grant section.
+    - Client credentials as described in the above Authorization Code Grant section.

 2. The Authorization Server will respond with a JSON object containing the following properties: